jonathanlocke/jonathanlocke.github.io/unpublished/resources.md

 * Has a time of last modification (from *ModificationTimestamped*)
 * Is a *ReadableResource*

-Since all resources are *ReadableResource*s, they can be opened with *Readable.openForReading()* or read from with the convenience methods in *ResourceReader* (which is accessed with *ReadableResource.reader()*).
+Since all resources are *ReadableResource*s, they can be opened with *Readable.openForReading()*, or read from with the convenience methods in *ResourceReader* (which is accessed with *ReadableResource.reader()*).

 In addition, some resources are *WritableResource*s.
-Those can be opened with *Writable.openForWriting()* and written to with the convenience class *ResourceWriter*
+Those can be opened with *Writable.openForWriting()*, and written to with methods in the convenience class *ResourceWriter*

 The *Resource* class itself can determine if the resource *exists()* and if it *isRemote()*.
 Remote resources can be *materialized* to a temporary file on the local filesystem before reading them (using methods not in the UML diagram). *Resource*s can also perform a safe copy of their contents to a destination *File* or *Folder* with the two *safeCopyTo()* methods.
 Safe copying involves 3 steps: